4 Tips for Successful Holiday Marketing Strategies

 When it comes to marketing, you want your brand to be “at the right place, at the right time.”
 This especially rings true during the holidays.
 When your ideal customer is holiday shopping, your brand should be front and center of the search results page.
+While paid search ads are always an option, you'll want to invest your time in organic efforts to close the gap.
 Luckily, there’s a little something called search engine optimization (SEO) to help you out.

 SEO is the process of optimizing the number of organic website visitors by appearing at the top of search pages for specific search terms.
 This means that if your company specializes in outdoor-wear and someone searches for “gifts for hikers,” your site should pop up with things that a hiking enthusiast would love to unwrap.

-This holiday season, online shoppers are estimated to spend a whopping $119.99 billion.
-To get your store ready for the busy days ahead, here are a few important factors to focus on when devising your SEO strategy.
+Last holiday season, Retail Customer Experience reported more consumers were shopping online.
+Annual growth was expected to reach between 12.8%-14.3% compared to the previous year.
+To get your store ready for the busy days ahead, here are a few important factors to focus on when devising your holiday SEO strategy.

 Then, research those keywords with Google Trends and study the peaks and valleys of last year’s holiday patterns.
-For example, below is the search volume of the keyword, “holiday gift.”
-As you can see, people started searching for “holiday gift” from early October.
+For example, below is the search trend of the keyword, “holiday gifts.”
+As you can see, people started searching for “holiday gifts” from early October.
 The search volume accelerated in November but didn’t reach its peak until mid-December and remained high until the week of Christmas.

 By understanding your holiday shopping traffic pattern from last year, it helps identify and prioritize areas you need to optimize and improve this year.